-Mosaic Art Kits: Mosaics are so beautiful, and creating them with your kids doesn’t need to be complicated when you can grab a pack of pre-cut assorted mosaic pieces.
+Mosaic Art Kits: Mosaics are so beautiful, and creating them with your kids doesn’t need to be complicated when you can grab a kit with all the mosaic pieces.

 Paper Marbling Kit: We got this kit a couple years ago, and the kids still remember it as one of the coolest things we have done in our homeschool.
 Pulling the wet marbled paper up to look at it for the first time is something that sticks with a kid!

 Beeswax Crayons: If you haven’t used beeswax crayons, you are in for a treat.
 They glide across the paper like butter and have the cleanest, brightest colors.

 Microscope: You may not want to invest in a microscope for your little ones, but if you can get your hands on one, you’ll spend hours looking at salt and saliva and leaves and insect wings.
 I have found our microscope to be the most awe-inspiring tool in our homeschool.